 In addition to three good grades, universities are increasingly looking for students with deeper knowledge in their chosen area, proven research experience and softer skills such as communication and teamwork skills.
 This is exactly what our Baccalaureate provides.

 Alongside A-levels or the Pre-U examination in Art, girls will study the Extended Project Qualification (a large research project assessed at A2 level), critical thinking, interview and study skills units and two online courses relating to their chosen subjects.
 It is a taster for study at university and an opportunity for students to explore their passion or something that intrigues them.
-They will also take part in the formalised QUEST enrichment programme which will include activities to develop girls’ leadership, teamwork and resilience.
+They will also learn HSK IV Mandarin for two hours a week and take part in the formalised QUEST enrichment programme which will include activities to develop girls’ leadership, teamwork and resilience.

 Our sixth form curriculum is forward-thinking, academic and targets students’ efforts towards activities which are not only rated highly by universities and employers, but also important for them in later life.